doesdev/jquery-video-lightning/README.md

 Turn any element into a lightbox or popover link for Youtube and Vimeo videos.

+### 3.0 is a significant update (complete re-write).
+Some things have changed, though the only real non-backward compatible change is a couple updated defaults.
+Everything else (such as renamed options and updated params) has shims in place to maintain compatibility.

+You can see a comprehensive list of all the changes below in the [changes](#changes) section.

+#### Going native
+Also of pretty significant note Video Lightning is no longer jQuery dependent though it still retains it's jQuery friendly API.
+See below for more info on the new non-jQuery API usage.

 ### Table of Contents
 - [Why](#why)
 - [How](#how)